simonv3/covenant-generator/README.md

 npm install -g covgen
 ```

-And then in your project:
+And then in your new projects:

 ```
 covgen <your_email_address>